isomerpages/edb-pix/_find-a-connection/Partner Profiles/ASTAR Bioprocessing Institute.md

 #### Ways to work with BTI
 ##### CRISP MEATS (Centre of Innovation for Sustainable Banking and Production of Cultivated Meats)
 Crisp Meats is an integrated platform poised to tackle some of the major challenges that the industry encounters in cultivated meat production.
-Hosted by BTI, in collaboration with other research entitites and institutes-of-higher-learning, the programme has five workstreams to tackle the market needs in cell banking, culture media development, engineering & scaffold development.
+Hosted by BTI, in collaboration with other research entitites and institutes-of-higher-learning, the programme has five workstreams to tackle the market needs in cell banking, culture media development, engineering &amp; scaffold development.

 BTI partners with companies across various problem statements in three models:
 1. Research collaboration agreement